 Morrow Library houses 3 significant collections for the University: Government Documents on 1st floor and Morrow Stacks and Special Collections on 2nd floor.
 In addition, the University’s Testing Center is located on the Ground floor.

-For some additional information and photographs of Morrow Library History see the links below.
+For some additional information and photographs of Morrow Library History see the Buildings of Marshall: Past and Present

 Morrow Stacks contains approximately two thirds of the campus’ book collection.
 In addition, issues of currently received periodical titles dating before January 1996 and all completed titles are housed here.